Fasttrack-Azure/kubernetes-webinar/index.md

-Welcome to the Apps on Azure labs.
+Welcome to the webinar for Kubernetes

-These are hands-on resources to help you learn building scalable apps on Azure.
+These are hands-on resources to help you learn Kubernetes.

 ## Pre-Requisites
 - _Software_